 The Chapel is on the National Register of Historic Places and was designated an historic landmark in December of 1981 by the Landmark Commission.
 A historic site-Denver, it is frequently included on the Doors Open Denver tour of interesting architectural sites.

-The Chapel has meant a great deal to many people.
-Hundreds of airmen, over the years since Lowry Air Force Base opened in 1935, until it closed in 1994.
-Chaplain, Lt.
-Col, USAF (Ret) was the last chaplain to hold services in the Chapel before Lowry Air Force Base was decommissioned.
-He told us, “While I was at Lowry the Eisenhower Chapel stood at a corner of the base with few other buildings near it … mainly soccer fields were nearby.
+The Chapel has meant a great deal to many people – hundreds of airmen over the years between the time that Lowry Air Force Base opened in 1935 and closed in 1994.
+The last chaplain to hold services in the Chapel before Lowry Air Force Base was decommissioned told us, “While I was at Lowry the Eisenhower Chapel stood at a corner of the base with few other buildings near it … mainly soccer fields were nearby.
 Today, it stands like an island in a modern development of shops and dwellings, but still offers a place of worship, prayer, and meeting.
 I’m so grateful it is standing and being used creatively.”